stefanbohacek/detective/README.md

 Some of the code really needs to be cleaned up: see hacks such as using a class `shifted-1`, or how some of the code really should be modularized (for example the `badWords`).

+Feel free to [open a new issue](https://github.com/botwiki/detective/issues/new) if you notice anything that should be fixed, or would like to see a new feature added.

+Also, one way to support the development is to [donate to Botwiki](https://botwiki.org/about/support/), which will also get you on the [list of supporters](https://botwiki.org/about/supporters/) :-)

+Thanks!